Good: Impressive handling for a hatchback. Very efficient diesel engines including 114d. Enjoyable to drive. High quality interior.

 Bad: The looks take some getting used to.
 Space is tight in the back.

 Bad: Extras can easily add £10,000 to the price.

 Good: New stylish hatchback version of the 3 Series.
 Gets more practical load area, extra rear space and a softer ride.
+Strong and economical engines.

 Bad: Diesel engine stop/start system can be gruff.

 Good: Effectively the replacement for the 3 Series Coupe.
 Longer wheelbase means more interior space.
 Best looking BMW in the range.

 Bad: Firm ride on larger wheels.

 Good: Stylish looks and very desirable.
 435i is an amazing engine with thunderous performance.
 Superb handling.
 Rides better than coupe.